Quaq Quao: Animation

 These scenes are used alternately in different episodes to give the impression of more animation than was actually created.
-All changes in his appearance are reverted just before he meets up with his mother again, so the final scene never needed to be customised for a particular episode, except for Quaq Quao making the sound of his new friend in a couple of places.
+All changes in his appearance are reverted just before he meets up with his mother again, so the final scene never needs to be customised for a particular episode, except for Quaq Quao making the sound of his new friend in a couple of places.
 This meant that the animators could focus their efforts on the animation for the individual interactions between Quaq Quao and the other creature.

-Episode List
+Episode list

 In popular culture

 The show's theme tune was sampled as part of "Quack Quack" by Rompeprop.